brentgreeff/dbreap/README.md

 ## Rails seed data

-Create data in the DB, - reap it to yaml, so that you can seed it later - or elsewhere.
+Create data in the DB, - reap it to yaml, so that you can seed it later.